If you join today,

 The Summit Range Association is a Colorado Non-Profit Entity and is also a 501(c)(3) organization.
 This means your contribution may be tax deductible!

 There are limited facilities at range.
-There is now a porta-potty in the parking area, but there is no running water or electricity.
+There is a porta-potty in the west-end of the parking area, but there is no running water or electricity.
 Take note before planning your day at the range.

 Shooting benches or tables are provided on all ranges.